paulrobertlloyd/paulrobertlloyd-v3/source/_posts/links/2016-05-15-election_expenses_exposed.markdown

 * * *

-Beyond the depressing particulars of this story, as someone who worked on an earlier design of the Channel 4 News website, I found the presentation of this story to be really compelling, not least because of its uncluttered layout, digestible content and accessible data visualisations.
+Beyond the depressing particulars of this story, as someone who worked on an earlier design of the Channel 4 News website, I found the presentation of this story to be encouraging, not least because of its uncluttered layout, digestible content and accessible data visualisations.
 As a news team renowned for its in-depth reporting and investigations, I hope this article is a sign that we can expect more of its online coverage to meet those same high standards.

 [1]: http://www.theguardian.com/commentisfree/2016/feb/12/the-guardian-view-on-changing-constituency-boundaries-unfair-and-undemocratic
 [2]: https://en.wikipedia.org/wiki/Gerrymandering